-Keys to choose the land on which to build your house.
-If you are thinking of building a house and you are not lucky enough to already own a suitable plot of land it’s important to pay attention.
-You are facing one of the most important choices of the whole process: choosing a land to build your house.
+If you are thinking of building a house and you are not lucky enough to already own a suitable plot of land, it’s important to head into things well-prepared.
+You are facing one of the most important choices in the whole process: choosing the land on which to build your house.

-If, in addition, it is the first time you embark on the adventure of building a house, you probably have thousands of questions.
+Is it the first time you are embarking on the adventure of building a house?
+Then you probably have thousands of questions.

-How to choose a land to build a house?
+How do I choose the land on which to build my house?

-Choosing a plot of land to build your house means choosing the base for your family, the place where you will spend a large part of your time.
-As you can imagine, no two plots and no two plots are the same, so the questions you should ask yourself are:
+Choosing a plot of land for your house means choosing the home base for your family.
+This is the place where you will spend the majority of your time.
+As you can imagine, no two plots are the same, so the questions you should ask yourself include:

 What influences the choice of land when building a house?